pantheon-systems/documentation/source/_docs/multidev.md

 ## Branching and Multidev Terminology

 Branching is a standard mechanism for duplicating source code under revision control for parallel development.
-In that context, Multidev is Pantheon’s support of a branching workflow using the Pantheon platform and dashboard.
+In that context, Multidev is Pantheon’s support of a branching workflow using the Pantheon platform and Dashboard.

 There are a number of terms used throughout the Multidev workflow: